soundcloud/Axt/README.md

 ### Testing

+Views that are exposed to Axt can now be used in Axt tests.

 #### Axt tests

-If you want to use Axt in a test, make the test `async` and create the test with the following line.
+The first step to writing an Axt test is to create an asynchronous test method that contains something like the following line.

 ```swift
 let test = await AxtTest.host(MyView())
 ```

-This will display `MyView` in the simulator, with a red border around it, to indicite that it is presented by Axt.
+The test can now be used.
+This will also display `MyView` in the simulator, with a red border around it, to indicite that it is presented by Axt.
 The `test` is also an Axt element.
 That means you can call all the functions on it introduced in Axt elements.

 #### Axt elements

-Axt elements point to a view that is exposed to Axt by the methods presented before, but it differs to a view in that it is a reference type.
+An Axt element points to a view that is exposed to Axt by the methods presented before, but it differs to a view in that it is a reference type.
 Even if a view is re-evaluated, an Axt element that points to that view will be the same.
 The Axt element will track changes in the view.
 That means you can store an Axt element, make changes to the SwiftUI state, and then check the Axt element again.

 ```swift
 let test = await AxtTest.host(MyView())